Subpoena issued for political objectives quashed

 Supreme Court of Canada upholds reduction in size of Toronto's City Council

-Monday, October 4, 2021Stephen A. Thiele, Gavin J. Tighe, James R.G.
+Monday, October 4, 2021Stephen A. Thiele, Gavin J. Tighe, K.C., James R.G.
 CookLitigationToronto Politics, Supreme Court of Canada, City Councillors

 In Canada’s recent federal election, voters demonstrated a passion for democracy and were willing to stand in long line-ups to exercise their...